Auelocks/School_District_Analysis/README.md

 ![SchoolSum](/Images/SchoolSum.png)

 Because the 9th grade test scores were removed from Thomas High School, the following side-by-side comparison is included for the THS School Summary Data, original values vs. adjusted values.

 ![SchoolSum-THS Summary](/Images/SchoolSum-THS Summary.png)

-From this comparison it is clear that removing the 9th grade data had little impact on the school’s averages.
-There were 461 student’s test scores identified and removed in a school of 1635 students, or a little more than 28% of the student body.
-This suggests there was not wide variability in the testing averages and percent passing among the 9th grade class vs. the 10th, 11th, and 12th grades at THS.
+From this comparison it is clear that removing the 9th grade data had little impact on the school’s averages and overall percentages.
+There were 461 student’s test scores identified and removed in a school of 1635 students, a little more than 28% of the student body.
+The most significant impact is seen in the “% Overall Passing” category which decreased by 0.3% in the adjusted table.
+This suggests there was not wide variability in the testing score average and percent of students passing among the 9th grade class vs. the 10th, 11th, and 12th grades at THS.

 ### High and Low Performing Schools

 Budget allocation in a district is often determined by school performance.
 The School Summary was filtered based on the calculated % Overall Passing where the district’s “high-performing” schools are selected as the top five schools with the highest overall percentage of passing students.
 These are:

 ![SchoolSum_TopPerformers](/Images/SchoolSum_TopPerformers.png)

+In both the original school summary and after accounting for the adjusted values, Thomas High School remained the second highest performing school in the district.
+The difference in % Overall Passing score was only three tenths of a percent decrease after adjustment.
+This adjustment brings THS closer to the third highest performing school, Griffin High School.
+When the Overall Percentages are rounded so that values are limited to three significant figures, Griffin High School is tied with Thomas High School at 90.6% Overall Passing.

 Low performing schools are selected as the five schools with the lowest overall percentage of passing students.
 These are: